Former FTX CEO Sam Bankman-Fried arrested in the Bahamas

 “We expect to move to unseal the indictment in the morning and will have more to say at that time,” Williams said.

 Bahamian Attorney General Ryan Pinder said the Bahamas would “promptly” extradite Bankman-Fried to the U.S. once the indictment is unsealed and U.S. authorities make a formal request.
-FTX is headquartered in the Bahamas and, since its failure, Bankman-Fried has remained in his Bahamian luxury compound in Nassau.
+FTX is headquartered in the Bahamas and Bankman-Fried has largely remained in his Bahamian luxury compound in Nassau since the company's failure.

 Bankman-Fried’s arrest comes just a day before he was due to testify in front of the House Financial Services Committee.
 Rep. Maxine Waters, D-Calif., chairwoman of the committee, said she was “disappointed” that the American public, and FTX's customers, would not get to see Bankman-Fried testify under oath.